-Aromatic concord grapes add the perfect twist to this pistachio brown-butter cake from Locanda Verde pastry chef Karen DeMasco.
+Aromatic concord grapes add the perfect twist to this pistachio brown-butter cake from acclaimed pastry chef Karen DeMasco.
 If concord grapes are not available, substitute raspberries, peaches, plums, or blueberries.
-Also Try: Concord Grape Swirl Ice Cream
+Serve the cake with: Concord Grape Swirl Ice Cream.

 - Yield: Makes one 10-inch cake

 - 1 cup (2 sticks) unsalted butter, cut into small pieces, plus more for pan

 - 1 cup pistachio flour, or 1 cup unsalted pistachios and 1 tablespoon unbleached all-purpose flour

 - 7 large egg whites (3/4 cup plus 2 tablespoons)